User Manual – Durst

 Date Filter: Greater Than or Equal To

-By selecting the option Greater than or equal to [66], you define from which point in time date values should be found that are greater than or equal to the selected entry [67].
-You can choose from the predefined entries described earlier in the selection menu.
+By selecting the option Greater than or equal to [66], you specify that date values should be matched if they are greater than or equal to the selected entry [67].
+The predefined entries described previously are available for selection in the dropdown menu.

 Figure 29: The tab Apply to of the dialog Add Production Scheduler with the selected date filter Greater than or equal

-By selecting the option Less than or equal to [68], you define from which point in time date values should be found that are less than or equal to the selected entry [69].
-You can choose from the predefined entries described earlier in the selection menu.
+By selecting the option Less than or equal to [68], you specify that date values less than or equal to the selected entry [69] should be included.
+The selection menu offers the same predefined time options described previously.

 Figure 30: The tab Apply to of the dialog Edit Production Scheduler with the selected date filter Less than or equal to